Fix bugreport URL in error.c

 - it's already linked to from many other source files

-#2 Updated by Yui NARUSE about 1 year ago
+#2 Updated by Yui NARUSE over 1 year ago

 - Status changed from Open to Rejected

-#3 Updated by Marcus Stollsteimer about 1 year ago
+#3 Updated by Marcus Stollsteimer over 1 year ago

 I agree that "bugs.ruby-lang.org" is not only a place to report bugs.